 - Your business depends on an app that only works on older versions of your operating system, and it’s not feasible to update the app.
 It’s amazing how often this happens.
 You can install the operating system version you need on a virtual machine.

 - You want to try a new app, but are concerned that installing it may compromise the integrity of your current work computer.
 Installing it on a virtual machine is safe.
 Even if it crashes or hoses your VM, your work computer is not affected.

 - You’re a developer, and want to make sure that your app works on different operating systems, or older versions of your current operating system.
 Virtualization makes this convenient.

 - You’re a web developer, and want to see how your websites look in browsers that run on different operating systems.

 - You’re a manager, and want to see for yourself whether your business website looks good in browsers that run on other operating systems.

 - You love exploring new software and new operating systems, and can’t get enough of them.
 Run as many as you want in virtual machines, and switch between them easily.

 Do you fit into any of those categories?
 Then read on, to discover which virtualization solution is the best fit.

-The Winner for Mac Users
+Best Virtual Machine Software for Mac Users

 Parallels Desktop for Mac is a fast and responsive virtualization application for macOS.
 It is designed for the average user, is priced competitively, comes with great support, and makes installing Windows a breeze.